GinevraLazzeri/project-site-/another-page3.md

 LIMIT 20
 ```

 We created our triple linking the previous Decorative Apparatus to the property value “drappeggio” using the predicate hasType.
-Indeed, looking at the results of the previous QUERY, “drappeggio” is linked only to “Decorative Apparatus Type”.
-For this reason, the predicate is “core:hasType”.
+Indeed, looking at the results of other Decorative Apparatus, we noticed that “core:hasType” was the most commonly used predicate and also because it avoided repetition which would occur if we used the predicate “Decorative Apparatus Type” instead.
+For this reason, we opted for “core:hasType”.

 **NEW TRIPLE 6**
 *   [https://w3id.org/arco/resource/IconographicOrDecorativeApparatus/0900750088](https://w3id.org/arco/resource/IconographicOrDecorativeApparatus/0900750088) (See Literal above) → Subject